sonata-project/SonataAdminBundle/docs/reference/conditional_validation.rst

         'validation_groups' => []
     ];

-If there are some validation groups already configured that you want to keep, by example if you use ``UserAdmin`` from SonataUserBundle, you can simply add the ``'Default'`` entry::
+If there are some validation groups already configured that you want to keep, for example if you use ``UserAdmin`` from SonataUserBundle, you can simply add the ``'Default'`` entry::